parsonsmatt/parsonsmatt.github.io/_posts/2020-03-11-effectful_property_testing.markdown

         d /== anyNonDValue
 ```

-This pattern becomes unweildy for a few reasons:
+This pattern becomes unwieldy for a few reasons:

 1. It's awkward to have to `pure` up a tuple of the values you want to assert against.
 2. It's repetitive to declare bindings twice for all the values you want to assert against.